Climate Change

 Category Outlines

-Indirect emissions from production of electricity, heat, and steam purchased by the company
+Indirect emissions from the production of electricity, heat and steam purchased by the company

 * Table can be scrolled horizontally.